-The programme we provide at Key Stage 3 helps pupils to explore ideas such as cause and consequence, chronology, significance, interpretation, and knowledge and understanding.
-Each topic will use one or more of these ideas to challenge pupils' thinking and reasoning.
+The programme we provide at Key Stage 3 helps students to explore ideas such as cause and consequence, chronology, significance, interpretation and knowledge and understanding.
+Each topic will use one or more of these ideas to challenge students' thinking and reasoning.

 Below is a summary of the enquiries explored throughout the year for each year group.

 At Key Stage 4 students will learn about each subject area using a variety of learning styles such as problem solving, analysis and evaluation, questioning and knowledge development.
 Transition to Key Stage 4 is helped by the fact that students start to build on the skills already embedded during Years 7 and 8.
 Support is also provided through exam revision sessions during Year 11 and the use of revision guides recommended to students.